ethersign/ethersign/README.md

 As an example use case, using these three tools, it is possible to build a webform  that asks a user for a public address, asks them to sign a challenge to prove ownership, and then records the fact that they must know the private key.
 This is useful for tying their account identity to smartcontracts on the blockchain.

+This is really just a nice wrapper for the library https://github.com/ethereumjs/ethereumjs-util

 ### How to Use

 **In a terminal**